waywardgeek/infnoise/README.md

     clamp(-Vsupply, Vsupply, 1e9*(Vzener + Vmallory))

-If Vmallory is always just a bit larger than Vzener in magnitued, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero at will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vmallory.
+If Vmallory is always just a bit larger than Vzener in magnitude, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero at will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vmallory.